aXeeDENt/Web_Manual_Testing/E-Commerce Web/Amazon/Test Plan.md

 Here will be covered most important features of the application and covered the valuable tests for app.

 ## Approach
 This project is implemented in Waterfall Model (SDLC) which means all tasks are providen step by step.
-The first implemented step is writing the Test Plan for future high-quality work. ...
 This project provide only Black Box testing with no access for code.
-Will be included Test Design Techniques such as Boundary Value Analysis, Equivalence Class Partition and etc. Each Test Case will also be notes as Positive, Negative or no positivity quility depending on input it gets.
+Will be included Test Design Techniques such as Boundary Value Analysis, Equivalence Class Partition and etc. Each Test Case will also be noted as Positive, Negative or no positivity quility depending on input it gets.

 ### Types of testing
-- Functional (include positive and negative test)
+- Functional (include positive, negative and no positivity tests)
-- Non-Functional (include positive and negative tests)
+- Non-Functional (include only positive and no positivity tests)

 ### Subtypes of testing
 - Smoke Testing
 - Exploratory Testing
 - Load Testing
+- Localization Testing
 - Accessibility Testing
-- Localization Testing

 ### Implementation Steps
 **Step 1**: Creation of Excel Tables for every type and subtype of testing, such as Localization, Smoke testing and others from the list.
 The queue of enwriting of test cases is not important and will be modified during the project implementation.
 **Step 2**: Smoke Testing - verification of core functionality of the product.
 Here is presented the whole list of smoke test items that will include both positive and negative approach (if it is possible)
 #### Smoke Test items:
 - Registration
 - Log In